giedriusk/Test/README.md

 # DevKata
-DevKata is a collection of excercises to play with programming languages.
+DevKata is my playground with a collection of excercises to play with programming languages.